 If diagnosed with GI cancer, the American Cancer Society suggests your provider help you decide a path that best fits your needs based on your age, any other health conditions you have, and the location and stage of the cancer.
 The top treatment includes the cancer being operated on, said Nayak.
 “After surgery some patients will need chemotherapy.
 Sometimes radiation is also indicated.”

-Early symptoms you shouldn’t ignore
+Early symptoms of GI cancer you shouldn’t ignore

 - Abdominal pain